How to Set Achievable Short Term Career Goals

 Celebrate the Wins

 Don’t discount the small achievements you’re making on the way to accomplishing your ultimate goals.
 This doesn’t mean popping a bottle of champagne because you sent an email to a mentor (but more power to you!).
 However, giving yourself something to look forward to can make finishing something you’ve been working on that much more satisfying.
 It can also act as a motivator — never discount the power of a prize.
 So, build in a few milestones where you’ll treat yourself when you pass them.
-While the ultimate prize will be the feeling you get when you accomplish something you’ve been working towards, having small wins along the way does wonder for keeping you going.
+While the ultimate prize will be the feeling you get when you accomplish something you’ve been working towards, having small wins by achieving short term career goals along the way does wonder for keeping you going.

 So next time you feel stuck or don’t know where to start in goal setting, take a step back and follow these tips for accomplishing short-term goals.